jtannas/js-charting/README.md

 drawBarChart(data, options, $('body'));
 ```

+Supported data point options are currently:
+- name
+- background-color
+- background

+### A final word on options:
+Any options passed into the the function are applied via HTML attributes.
+This is
+often convenient (e.g. for bar colors where the color is associated to the data).
+This doesn't play well with CSS stylesheets though, where you'll have to use
+the css `!important` flag to override them.

+My recommendation: Use options.id to set a unique id for each chart, and then use
+stylesheets to adjust the aesthetics.
+Your front end designer colleagues will
+thank you.

 ## Developer Guide
 This individual README is not an exhaustive explanation - there are README
 files in every directory.
 I'd suggest starting with ./charting/README.md